Bumshakalaka/dagmar/README.md

 ### Basic Search

-Search for content in a document using natural language queries:
+Search for content in documents using natural language queries:

 ```bash
 dagmar --source document.pdf "What is the main topic discussed?"